What is Pinterest?

 When you’re filling out your profile, make sure to include your business web address so that people can find your website easily from Pinterest.
 You should also make sure that you upload a profile picture (using the same image that you use on other social networks is usually a good idea).
 Once you have signed up, you can go ahead and create some boards by simply clicking the “Add +" button in the upper right hand corner.

 Give each board a descriptive name that makes it clear what kinds of content you’ll be pinning to that board.
 It generally considered that about 10 boards is a good number to manage for business with at least 4 pins in each because that is the ‘view’ that people have when they come to your site (or to use a designer term, ‘above the fold’).
+If you have a bricks and mortar business, add your location in the heading of a couple of them too which helps when people are searching for your product or service in a particular location.

 Pinterest notifications are easy to understand.
 When you’re just getting started, it’s usually a good idea to leave all of the notifications turned on, so you can more easily keep tabs on what’s happening with your new Pinterest account.
 You can always scale back notifications later if you find them to be irritating, or if you’re checking Pinterest regularly enough to not need the additional reminders.